amotechnology/amo-website/README.md

 # Website
-Static website with information about our services
+Static website for our business